Mobile launcher platform: Space Launch System

-Between 2009 and 2010, a mobile launcher platform called the Mobile Launcher-1 (ML-1) was constructed as part of the Constellation program.
-Since the cancellation of the program in 2010, ML-1 was converted for the Space Launch System Block 1, with various phases of construction between 2013 and 2018.
-The total cost of the ML-1 is estimated to be $1 billion.
+Between 2009 and 2010, a mobile launcher platform known as Mobile Launcher-1 (ML-1) was constructed as part of the Constellation program.
+Following the program's cancellation in 2010, ML-1 was repurposed for the Space Launch System (SLS) Block 1 configuration, with modifications carried out between 2013 and 2018.
+The total cost of ML-1 is estimated at approximately $1 billion.

-The biggest modification to the ML-1 was on the platform's base, where engineers increased the size of a 22 ft2 exhaust duct to a rectangle stretching 60 by 30 ft and strengthened the surrounding structure.
-SLS weighs more than twice as much as the planned Ares I rocket.
-The Ares I rocket would have featured a single solid-fueled first stage, while the SLS includes two large solid rocket boosters and a powerful core with four RS-25 engines.
-The base of the ML-1 is 25 ft high, 158 ft long, and 133 ft wide.
-The ML-1 also features a 355 ft Launch Umbilical Tower (LUT) with several arms that permit servicing of the SLS on the launch pad, and swing away from it at launch.
+The most significant modification to ML-1 involved the platform’s base, where engineers enlarged a 22 ft2 exhaust duct into a rectangular opening measuring 60 by 30 ft and reinforced the surrounding structure.
+These changes were required, because SLS produces substantially greater thrust than the originally planned Ares I rocket, featuring two solid rocket boosters and a core stage powered by four RS-25 engines.
+The ML-1 base is 25 ft high, 158 ft long, and 133 ft wide.
+The launcher also includes a 355 ft Launch Umbilical Tower equipped with multiple swing arms used to service the vehicle prior to launch.